ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question4/explanation.md

 ### Command: ps -u $USER          ,     renice 10 -p 353
 The renice command changes the priority of a running process.
 A higher nice value means lower priority.

+### Command : free -h
+This command displays memory usage information in a readable format.